U.S. Import Prices Experience Significant Decline in August

 How much did import prices decrease in August?

-What is the Federal Reserve's expected response?
+What is the expected action from the Federal Reserve?

-How do import prices affect inflation?
+How do changes in import prices influence inflation?

 About Investors Hangout